 Art spills into the streets of Punta Gorda with murals depicting the city’s history.
 Pick up a walking guide and a free loaner bicycle and pedal through downtown.
 Classes, workshops and exhibitions can be found throughout the Charlotte County.
 Find the perfect souvenir at one of the festivals hosting hundreds of artists, gourmet food and live entertainment.
 A favorite of locals and visitors alike is Punta Gorda’s Wine & Jazz Festival on the banks of the Peace River.

-Charlotte County’s dining scene features an eclectic mix of fresh seafood shacks, charming sidewalk cafes and scenic waterfront eateries.
-Dining districts include downtown Punta Gorda, Fishermen’s Village and Englewood’s Dearborn Street.
+The dining scene in Punta Gorda/Englewood Beach features an eclectic mix of fresh seafood shacks, charming sidewalk cafes and scenic waterfront eateries.
+Dining districts include downtown Punta Gorda, Fishermen’s Village and Englewood.
 Fishermen can ask select restaurants to prepare their freshly cleaned catch any delicious way.
 Whatever the craving, there’s a restaurant to satisfy every palate.

-More than 80 percent of Charlotte Harbor shoreline is preserved land.
+More than 80 percent of the Charlotte Harbor shoreline in Punta Gorda/Englewood Beach is preserved land.